info170/PHP-REST-API/README.md

 2. Execute "composer install" command to install Doctrine and Guzzle dependencies.

-3. Send requests to address http://www.your_host.com/record
+3. Send requests to URL http://www.your_host.com/record

 (The migration to create a new table will start automatically.)